 - The second-biggest provider in Iceland is legally headquartered in Honk Kong, which is not a location we want to store our data in.

 We asked our customers if they would be okay with the move and everybody who voted agreed with our decision.

 What do we do to protect your privacy and that of your visitors?

-- We only collect what we need and nothing more (why would anybody want to steal that data)
+- We only collect what we need and nothing more.
+This data probably won’t be of much interest to thieves.

-- You are in control of the data: download it or delete all of it (we don’t own your data)
+- You are in control of your data, and you can download or delete it at any time.
+We don’t own any of it.

-- We will never sell your data (because it’s yours)
+- We will never sell your data.
+Because, once again, it’s yours!